JaideepGuntupalli/MeetJoining-Automatic-CLI-Bot/README.md

 Note:
 - This bot uses Selenium 4 beta, which is the version supported by EdgeOptions.
-- This bot also works with only Edge.
+- This bot works only with Edge.